 The Homework Center offers free tutoring and homework help program for all Framingham students K-12.
-We have 26 tutors (+ an additional 4 new tutors) who are proficient in all subjects taught in the Framingham schools (including the newly offered mandarin classes at FHS)!
+We have 26 tutors (including an additional 4 new tutors) who are proficient in all subjects taught in the Framingham schools (including the newly offered Mandarin classes at Framingham High School)!

 FRAMINGHAM – Last Thursday, about a half dozen elementary students began to learn how to code thanks to middle and high school students with the Framingham Public Library’s Homework Center.